essentialsofparallelcomputing/Chapter2/README.md

    This test is based on the sleep function and timers, so it may or may not pass.
    Test results are in Testing/Temporary/*

-Listing2
+# Listing2

-   Requires CMake and CTestZZ
+   Requires CMake and CTest

    Change into the Listing1 directory